jeiks/jeiks/README.md

 Free Software allows us to understand, experiment, modify, improve and share.
 It transforms users into learners, learners into developers and developers into communities.
 It gives us the opportunity to evolve.

-This idea has guided my work in GNU/Linux, Computer Security, Digital Forensics, Artificial Intelligence and, more recently, Large Language Models (LLMs).
+This idea has guided my work in GNU/Linux, Computer Security, Digital Forensics, Artificial Intelligence, Machine Learning and, more recently, Deep Learning -- Convolutional Neural Networks and Large Language Models (LLMs).

 Whether developing research, teaching undergraduate students or building social impact projects, my goal remains the same: